Diallo75012/langGraph_little_brain_rag_app_work_helper/notes.md

 #### `astream_events`
 This is to stream event like llm calls and token tracking while those are being called inside nodes.
-In the codumentation examples this is used for async functions
+In the documentation examples this is used for async functions

 # LangGraph ReAct Agent